What is SFTP?

 There are also several extension to the SFTP protocol that Cerberus support.
 Currently supported extesions include the integrity checking command “check-file-name” and the client and server vendor and version reporting command “vendor-id”.

-Cerberus also supports SSH public key authentication.
+Cerberus also supports SSH public key authentication as well as SCP.

-If you are interested in more information about the three protocols, we’ve written up a short article on which protocol is the most appropriate in a given situation.
+If you are interested in more information about the three protocols, we’ve written up a short article on which file transfer protocol is the most appropriate in a given situation.
 We also have detailed help on the SSH2 and SFTP features supported by Cerberus FTP Server.